ywamsendai/ywamsendai-docs/docs/students/assignments.md

 ## Journal Assignment

+**Deadline:** Every Monday morning before 08:30 **Method of Submission:** Email [virmz.largo@uofn.edu](mailto:virmz.largo@uofn.edu) (digital), or hand in to one-on-one staff (written)

 During the whole lecture phase you will receive a lot of new content, ideas and experiences.
 In order to learn from these, it is important to take time to evaluate, process and apply what we have learned.
 We will have time to process together with others in class, small group and one-on‐ones.
-The journal will be a more personal way to process what you have learned and to keep track of what God has done and spoken into your life during this DTS.
+The journal will be a more personal way to process what you have learned and to keep track of what God has done and spoken into your life each week during this DTS.

-The journal assignments will be done in either written or digital format once a week.
-If you chose the digital format you must email it to [virmz.largo@uofn.edu](mailto:virmz.largo@uofn.edu).
-If written, you can hand it in to your one-on-one staff. **The deadline for this is before 8:30am on Monday morning.** Your one-on-one staff and occasionally the school leader will read it and ask questions to help you expand upon what was written.
+Your one-on-one staff and occasionally the school leader will read it and ask questions to help you expand upon what was written.

 Every week the following things are to be in your journal: